Environmental maps and data online

 - Select an area of interest and obtain a Wetland Map in portable document format (PDF) emailed to a valid email address.

-Wildlife Online enables you to access a list of wildlife that the department has recorded for areas such as protected areas (national parks, conservation parks etc.), forestry areas (State forests and timber reserves) and local government areas, or areas defined by the user using coordinates (latitudes and longitudes).
+Species lists enables you to access a list of wildlife that the department has recorded for areas such as protected areas (national parks, conservation parks etc.), forestry areas (State forests and timber reserves) and local government areas, or areas defined by the user using coordinates (latitudes and longitudes).
 The list created in portable document format (PDF) or a text file can be emailed to a valid email address.

 Datasets and hardcopy maps